 What is the best colour for a small bathroom?

-While a light, bright palette will help reflect light and make the bathroom feel bigger, avoid going overboard with white which can make the room feel cold or clinical, so consider more adventurous bathroom paint colours.
+While a light, bright palette will help reflect light and make a compact bathroom feel bigger, avoid going overboard with white which can make the room feel cold or clinical, so consider more adventurous bathroom paint colours.

 Use patterned wall tiles or colourful accessories to bring warmth and interest to the space.
-The odd house plant looks great in a bathroom and will thrive well in the warm, humid environment.
+The odd house plant looks great in small bathrooms too and will thrive well in the warm, humid environment.

-15 small bathroom design ideas to make the most of your space
+16 small bathroom ideas to make the most of your space

 Here are some of our favourite and more creative small bathroom ideas.
-There's advice and inspiration for everything, from choosing the right storage to picking the best space expanding paint colours.
+There's advice and inspiration for everything, from choosing the right storage to picking the best space expanding paint colours for a bathroom.

 Wall-hung sanitaryware is one of those clever small bathroom ideas that creates the illusion of a larger bathroom, precisely because you can see the floor beneath the fittings.
 Further exaggerate the effect by picking minimalist, back-to-the-wall fittings, and choose flooring in a light colour.

 If you need any more tips on choosing the best bathroom flooring, check out our handy guide.